netbeast/docs/README.md

 Also, go to **Downloads** and **Developer** sections and put your developments skills to test!

+If you want to know, why you have to choose Netbeast OS, go here [Why Netbeast?](https://github.com/netbeast-co/docs/wiki/Why-Netbeast)

 ## Downloads

 In order to start developing applications or just trying our system, we propose: